Rusty-Magnet-Ltd/cloudflare_worker/README.md

 ### Workflows

-Hono was able to route requests via a local tunnel so they could connect to backend workflow; This used `Upstash` and `QStash`.
+You could start a backend workflow using a `workflow`; this was written using `QStash` from `Upstash`.

+To test it locally, `ngrok` was used to route all of the Worker requests via ngrok.
+So you no longer went to `localhost:8787/carpark`.
+Instead you used: `https://abcd.ngrok-free.app/carpark`

 > [!CAUTION]
 > This wouldn't work when other software were proxying client connections.